Bob Leonard Photo

 Bob Leonard is a street photographer based in New York City.

-Armed with an iPhone, Leonard created a series of captivating portraits on the New York City subway and posted the images on Facebook.
+Armed with an iPhone, Leonard created a series of captivating portraits on the New York City subway then posted the images on Facebook.
 “I’m in a public space doing what I've been doing for years as a street photographer.
-Now I’m taking advantage of technology that allows me to be inconspicuous and share my images with a broader audience online,” said Leonard.
-“Am I being intrusive?
-Sure.”
+Now I’m using technology that allows me to be inconspicuous and share my images with a broader audience online,” said Leonard.

 Over many months, Leonard observed visitors at the 9/11 Memorial taking photos of each other using conventional cameras and cell phones.
 Portraits.
 Group shots.
 Selfies.
 All posted on Facebook for the gang back home.
 His takeaway is that the memorial is a failure as a contemplative, introspective space.
 Yet the larger issue here is the overarching need for individuals to document almost every moment of their lives even in what many may consider are inappropriate situations.